Energy Transitions 2018

 - Are renewables approaching a tipping point globally in terms of cost-effectiveness?
 What viable measures can fossil fuel rich countries employ to offset the lost contribution of hydrocarbons to economic growth?

 - Is there likely to be a shift in focus from concern around security of supply for oil and gas to reliability of supply for electricity?
 What are the implications for global energy governance?

 - As interconnection increases to transfer renewable power across borders, how will the increased trade of electricity reshape geopolitics?
 What does this mean for energy security?

-Dan Domeracki, Vice President, Government and Industry Affairs, Schlumberger Limited
+Dan Domeracki, Vice President, Government, Industry and Corporate Stewardship, Schlumberger Limited

 Seth Roberts, Global Director, Energy & Climate Change, The Dow Chemical Company